Lucas Foresti: Formula Three

 After competing in the 2008 Brazilian Grand Prix-supporting Formula BMW Americas rounds for Amir Nasr Racing, Foresti moved into the Formula Three Sudamericana in 2009, driving for Cesario Fórmula.
 Foresti finished third in the championship, achieving a single pole position and victory at Autódromo Internacional Orlando Moura in Campo Grande.

 Foresti had been due to drive for Hitech Racing in the 2010 British Formula 3 Championship, but shortly before the season, he moved across to Carlin as part of a six-car challenge by the team.

 GP3 Series

-Foresti will also contest the opening rounds of the inaugural GP3 Series for Carlin.
+Foresti also contested the opening rounds of the inaugural GP3 Series for Carlin.

 Stock Car Brasil

-Foresti started his participation in the Brazilian Stock Car Championship in 2013, running the 2 final races.
-In the following year, Lucas competed in his first full season for Bassani Racing team.
-In 2015, Lucas Foresti moved to AMG Motorsport in order to accomplish his first win in the Curitiba GP (Oct.
-18th).
+Foresti started his participation in the Brazilian Stock Car Championship in 2013, running the two final races.
+In the following year, he competed in his first full season for Bassani Racing team.
+In 2015, Foresti moved to AMG Motorsport in order to accomplish his first win in the Curitiba GP on 18 October.